nilFinx/Appleinteltgldriver-with-an-actually-readable-readme/README.md

 have real working display powered entirely by our custom kext.

-PHASE 4 – Enable the entire Tiger Lake display pipeline
+* Enable the entire Tiger Lake display pipeline - DONE

-Status:  FULLY COMPLETED

 Pipe A